 - Do you easily get anxious or depressed?

 - How well do you deal with uncertainty and change?

 - Are you dealing with unaddressed traumas from the past that might be triggered by things you would see overseas?

 These are all things to reflect on before you make the decision to go into mission, both to determine whether this is the right path for you and to make a good plan for how you might handle things in a healthy way if they do arise overseas.

 What is your vision of mission?

-Read the following excerpt from Henri Nouwen.
-To what extent do you resonate with his view of mission?
-What is your own view of mission related to this piece by Henri Nouwen?
+We invite you to read the following excerpt by Henri Nouwen.
+To what extent do you resonate with his ideas about mission?
+What is your own vision of mission?

 It is far from easy to be a missioner.
 One has to live in a different culture, speak a different language, and get used to a different climate, all at great distances from those patterns of life which fit most comfortably.
 It is not surprising that, for many missioners, life is full of tension, frustration, confusion, anxiety, alienation, and loneliness.

 Why do people become missioners?
 Why do they leave what is familiar and known to live in a milieu that is unfamiliar and unknown?
 This question has no simple answer.
 A desire to serve Christ unconditionally, an urge to help the poor, an intellectual interest in another culture, the attraction of adventure, a need to break away from family, a critical insight into the predicament of one’s own country, a search for self-affirmation – all these and many other motives can be part of the making of a missioner.